usaid-cs/yesterday-i-learned/life.md

 > To accomplish great things, we must not only act, but also dream, not only plan, but also believe. - a poet

 - If you give yourself the freedom to do anything, [you will probably do nothing or the easiest one](https://www.youtube.com/watch?v=SappngY0ZQ8).
 If you give yourself the option between studying and playing games, then you will probably play games.
 So not only do you need to do what you need to do, *you also need to stop doing what you shouldn't do*.
 - How much work you put into learning matters.
 How much time you put into it also does.
-[Increasing the intensity of learning is crutial to saving time on learning a skill](https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/).
+[Increasing the intensity of learning is crucial to saving time on learning a skill](https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/).
 - "There's a difference between interest and commitment.
 When you're interested in doing something, you do it only when it's convenient. **When you're committed to something, you accept no excuses; only results.**" - Kenneth Blanchard
 - "We must all suffer one of two things: the pain of discipline or the pain of regret or disappointment." - Jim Rohn
 - [七孔流血還七孔流血，死還死，係兩回事！](https://hk.finance.yahoo.com/news/%E6%96%B0%E8%81%9E%E9%BB%9E%E8%A9%95-%E6%B8%AF%E5%BC%8F%E6%8A%97%E7%96%AB-%E6%98%AF%E5%85%A8%E7%90%83%E5%87%BA%E8%B7%AF-194700077.html) 能捱下去就是勝利。